SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_7880DM4-ISDBT-IP.md

 ## How to use

-Depending on the driver range, the element created with this driver consists of the data pages detailed below.
+Depending on the connector range, the element created with this connector consists of the data pages detailed below.

 ### General